 Doctors currently use oral and injectable formulations of ciprofloxacin to treat respiratory tract infections.
-Apulmiq is an inhalable form for patients with non-cystic fibrosis bronchiectasis and chronic lung infections due to Pseudomonas aeruginosa bacteria.
+Apulmiq was an inhalable form for patients with non-cystic fibrosis bronchiectasis and chronic lung infections due to Pseudomonas aeruginosa bacteria.

 How does Apulmiq work?